jho925/imessage-wrapped/README.md

-# iMessage Wrapped
+# iMessage Wrapped 📱

-A web app that analyzes your iMessage history and presents it in a nice UI.
+A beautiful web app that analyzes your iMessage history and presents it like a "Spotify Wrapped" experience.
+View your messaging stats, top conversations, response times, emoji usage, and more!

 ## Features

-- **Message Statistics**: Total messages sent/received, busiest days
+- 📊 **Message Statistics**: Total messages sent/received, busiest days
-- **Top Conversations**: See who you message the most
+- 👥 **Top Conversations**: See who you message the most
-- **Response Time Analysis**: Track how quickly you and others respond
+- ⚡ **Response Time Analysis**: Track how quickly you and others respond
-- **Average Message Length**: Word count per message
+- 📝 **Average Message Length**: Word count per message
-- **Top Emoji**: Most-used emoji across conversations
+- 😀 **Top Emoji**: Most-used emoji across conversations
-- **Longest Streaks**: Consecutive days messaging with someone
+- 🔥 **Longest Streaks**: Consecutive days messaging with someone
-- **Year-by-Year Breakdown**: View stats for specific years (2021-2025) or all time
+- 📅 **Year-by-Year Breakdown**: View stats for specific years (2021-2025) or all time

 ## Requirements